armno/blog/content/post/vercel/index.md

 I create a new branch called `now` (always create a branch if you know you can mess up things).

 Then create a new file `api/get-aqi.ts`.
-This will make the endpoint avaiiable at `/api/get-aqi`.
+This will make the endpoint available at `/api/get-aqi`.

 Then I go to project settings in Vercel.
 Under **General** » **Environment Variables**, I create a new environment variable for my API key called `TOKEN`.